Bluehawk8908/CanadianLeopards/README.md

 Per version 1.3.1, the new Leopard 1A4 may be converted (reverted?) into a C1, controlled in the config file (excluded by default).

+Version 1.4 adds the option to convert West German M113 APCs and infntry into Canadian assets, toggleable in the config.
+Toggling "additional decals" with remove the MLC number and NATO map symbols from the APC hull.
+In lieu of a new model for the C1 (FN FAL), they're equipped with M16s standing in for the C7 rifle.

 ***Installation***
 This mod requires MelonLoader and is intended to be used with Version 0.6.1!
 This mod does NOT require the Vehicle Preloader or Texture Loader.

-To install, simply extract the "CanadianLeopards.dll" file and the "CanadianLeopards" folder into the /mods/ folder.
+To install from the ZIP file, extract the "CanadianLeopards.dll" file and the "CanadianLeopards" folder into the /mods/ folder.
 If done correctly, there should only be PNGs in the /mods/CanadianLeopards/ directory and the DLL file is separate.
-If upgrading from 1.2 to 1.3 or from 1.3 to 1.3.1, you only need to update the DLL.
+If upgrading from 1.3 or 1.3.1 to 1.4, you will need to extract the new texture files in addition to the DLL.

 ***Acknowledgements***
 Programming: Bluehawk